In campaign mode, Obama touts wages and Obamacare success

-* Clearside biomedical, inc. Announces completion of patient enrollment in phase 1/2 open label clinical trial of cls-ta in diabetic macular edema

-ANN ARBOR, Mich., April 2 President Barack Obama, needing a spark to nudge Democratic voters to the polls in November, pressed his case on Wednesday for job-creation measures that have little chance of passing Congress.
+ANN ARBOR, Michigan President Barack Obama, needing a spark to nudge Democratic voters to the polls in November, pressed his case on Wednesday for job-creation measures that have little chance of passing Congress.

 With his shirt sleeves rolled up and his suit jacket off, Obama delivered a campaign-style speech to a gymnasium of young people in Michigan in an effort to rev up his base for critical congressional elections, in which his party risks losing control of the U.S. Senate and seats in the House of Representatives.